 The next mission was called “This One’s for Pickering” after pioneering New Zealand rocket engineer William Pickering, followed by “Two Thumbs Up,” “That’s a Funny-Looking Cactus,” “Make it Rain” and the eighth mission, “Look Ma, No Hands”, which occurred in August 2019.

-Rocket Lab has decided of not going the SpaceX’s route of using retrograde propulsion for recovering the first stage.
-Instead they will use the atmosphere to slow down the booster in what is known as “aerothermal decelerator” technology.
+Rocket Lab has decided not to go SpaceX’s route of using retrograde propulsion for recovering the first stage.
+Instead, they will use the atmosphere to slow down the booster in what is known as “aerothermal decelerator” technology.
 Watch the below video for understanding the concept.

 Video credits: Rocket Lab

-In actual test version they were able to meet their target and further improvements are in progress.
+In the actual test version, they were able to meet their target and further improvements are in progress.
 Watch the actual test video below.